cgerson/van-westendorp-chart/README.md

 Summary
 -----
 Generate a Van Westendorp pricing chart with matplotlib.
-Plot Optimal Price Point (OPP) or Range of Acceptable Prices (RAI).
+Plot Optimal Price Point (OPP) and/or Range of Acceptable Prices.

 Resources
 -----